abik11/tips-tricks/Powershell.md

 ```

 ### Work with Windows
 One of the most useful COM objects for automatization is **Shell.Application**.
 It provides a lot of functionality for example asociated with Windows Explorer.
-A nice use case of this COM object can be seen in other tip - *Length of MP3 file*.
+A nice use case of this COM object can be seen in other tip - [Length of MP3 file](#length-of-mp3-file).
 Here you can see some simple but useful methods:
 ```powershell
 $shell = new-object -COMObject Shell.Application
 $shell.TileVertically()